Print Friendly and PDF

 NOTES

-* Add lemon juice as per the need of sour flavors.
+* Add lemon juice as per the need of sour flavours.
 I added only a tsp of it.

-* Poppy seeds are optional, if you use then go ahead and try.
+* Poppy seeds are optional, if you use then go ahead & add as it adds to the volume of the gravy.

 You may also be interested in trying out these chettinad recipes given below -